sea-bass/pyrobosim/docs/source/usage/tamp.rst

 This tool expands task planning with purely discrete parameters using `Planning Domain Definition Language (PDDL) <https://planning.wiki/guide/whatis/pddl>`_ by adding the concept of *streams* for sampling continuous parameters in actions.

-If you did not already install PDDLStream, ensure you do so with this script.
+If you did not already install PDDLStream, ensure you do so with this script, then re-source.

 ::

     ./setup/setup_pddlstream.bash
+    source ./setup/source_pyrobosim.bash

 Examples